 Whoever decided to embrace embarrassing, horrific, ugly Christmas sweaters was a genius.
+Those sweaters were a segway to another holiday idea – The Ugly Christmas Sweater Cake.

 We all probably have one in the back of our closets (probably for fun), if not your parents probably do.